-DRAFT STATEMENT OF COMMON GROUND BETWEEN NEWCASTLE-UNDER-LYME BOROUGH COUNCIL AND SHROPSHIRE COUNCIL
+STATEMENT OF COMMON GROUND BETWEEN NEWCASTLE-UNDER-LYME BOROUGH COUNCIL AND SHROPSHIRE COUNCIL

-- 1.1 This statement of common ground (SOCG) has been prepared by Newcastle-under-Lyme Borough Council and Shropshire Council in relation to the Newcastle-under-Lyme Borough Council Final Draft Local Plan (at Regulation 19 Stage).
+- 1.1 This statement of common ground (SOCG) has been prepared by Newcastle-under-Lyme Borough Council and Shropshire Council in relation to the Newcastle-under-Lyme Borough Council Final Draft Local Plan (at Submission Stage).
 It reflects the position between the two parties on a number of strategic matters and shared issues. - 1.2 The purpose of the Statement is to document the strategic cross boundary matters being considered and the progress made in cooperating to address them.
 It focuses on areas where there is agreement, and if appropriate those matters where work is ongoing to resolve differences.
-The Statement is intended to be 'live', updated as circumstances change, and agreement occurs on any outstanding issues.
-The Statement also forms part of the evidence to demonstrate compliance with the Duty to Co-operate during the preparation of the Newcastle-under-Lyme Local Plan 2020-2040.
+The Statement is intended to be 'live', updated as circumstances change, and agreement occurs on any outstanding issues. - 1.3 The Statement also forms part of the evidence to demonstrate compliance with the Duty to Co-operate during the preparation of the Newcastle-under-Lyme Local Plan 2020-2040.

-- 2.1 The parties involved include Newcastle-under-Lyme Borough Council and Shropshire Council. - 2.2 This is a draft statement of common ground between planning officers involved in duty-to-co-operate discussions.
+- 2.1 The parties involved include Newcastle-under-Lyme Borough Council and Shropshire Council. - 2.2 This is a statement of common ground between the parties.
 The statement provides a record of officer discussions and how far this has gone towards resolving cross boundary issues.
-The information is an officer view and has not been through a formal sign off procedure by the Local Authorities.
-Shropshire Council will reach its own view on the content of the Final Draft Local Plan and may submit representations.
-Meetings will continue on an ongoing basis and the statement of common ground may be updated accordingly. - 2.3 Following the consultation on the Final Draft Local Plan, the SOCG may be revisited and updated in response to the issues raised at the Regulation 19 consultation stage. - 2.4 Officers involved - Newcastle-under-Lyme Borough Council, Planning Policy Manager, Allan Clarke - Shropshire Council, Planning Policy and Strategy Manager, Eddie West
+Meetings will continue on an ongoing basis and the statement of common ground may be updated accordingly. - 2.3 A draft SOCG was published alongside the consultation on the Final Draft Local Plan, at Regulation 19 stage.
+Ultimately, no representations to the consultation on the Final Draft Local Plan were considered necessary by Shropshire Council. - 2.4 Formal approval of the SOCG has been made by the following Officers and Members. - Newcastle-under-Lyme Borough Council, Service Director (Planning), Craig Jordan - Newcastle-under-Lyme Borough Council, Portfolio Holder (Strategic Planning), Cllr Andrew Fear - Shropshire Council, Planning Policy and Strategy Manager, Eddie West